GSA/cio.gov-redo/_posts/2017-01-19-automatic-https.md

 excerpt: HTTPS is a necessary baseline for security on the modern web.
 Non-secure HTTP connections lack integrity protection, and can be used to attack citizens, foreign nationals, and government staff.
 HTTPS provides increased confidentiality, authenticity, and integrity that mitigate these attacks.
 date: January 19, 2017
 display-date: 19 January 2017
-author: Marina Fox & Eric Mill
+author: Marina Fox and Eric Mill
 tags: cybersecurity 2017

 permalink: